 We have also undertaken the largest new planting of conference pear orchards in the UK in the last 40 years, increasing the market share for British grown pears to 8%.
 Clearly still plenty of room to grow this market share further.
 And combined with innovations such as selling Ripe and Ready to eat pears, we are introducing them to a new, younger audience, helping steer them away from junk food.

-This year there will also be a new variety of Pink skinned apple for sale – a first for British growers as similar pink apples are all grown overseas.
+This year there will also be a new variety of light red skinned apple for sale – a first for British growers.
 We continue to grow the nation’s favourite apple variety Royal Gala as well as many others, ensuring British shoppers can buy British apples for nearly 12 months of the year, tasting as fresh as the day they were picked.
 And we grow one in four of British apples and one in three of the British Conference pears sold in the UK each year.

 At a time when landowners are under pressure in Kent and Medway to make land available for housing and major infrastructure projects, our way of growing fruit makes the best use of the land available here in the South East, growing more fruit per acre than older, less efficient styles of orchards.
 The British fruit industry has seen huge changes over the last 30 years to make it more competitive, but it continues to face stiff competition from overseas growers.
 As well as issues like the rising cost and supply of seasonal labour and the challenges and costs of investing in and developing new technologies there is also the time it takes to see a return on investment, especially in producing new varieties and using modern growing methods.